 Corewell Health Blodgett Hospital is a 410-bed non-profit acute care teaching hospital with an active medical staff of 240 physicians in East Grand Rapids, Michigan.
 It houses an Arthritis Institute, which focuses on reconstructive surgery.
 Residents complete most of their fluoroscopy here, where there is a substantial bariatric surgery population.
 The Blodgett Hospital Diagnostic Radiology department performs an excess of 35,000 diagnostic exams per year, including CT and MRI scanning, nuclear medicine with Single Photon Emission Computed Tomography (SPECT) camera, angiography, and ultrasound.

-Trinity Health Saint Mary’s is a non-profit 300-bed acute care teaching hospital, has more than 200 attending physicians on the active staff.
-Trinity Health Saint Mary's board-certified radiologists provide resident training in interventional radiology/angiography, CT and MRI scanning, nuclear medicine, mammography, ultrasound, and general radiology.
-Trinity Health Saint Mary’s is the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
-They also opened the region’s first diagnostic Breast Center in 1983, which is the site where residents complete most of their mammography rotations.
-The Lacks Cancer Center at Trinity Health Saint Mary’s is a comprehensive, dedicated cancer hospital.
+Trinity Health Grand Rapids Trinity Health Grand Rapids is a non-profit 300-bed acute care teaching hospital has more than 200 attending physicians on the active staff.
+Trinity Health Grand Rapids Trinity Health Grand Rapids board-certified radiologists provide resident training in interventional radiology/angiography, CT and MRI scanning, nuclear medicine, mammography, ultrasound, and general radiology.
+Trinity Health Grand Rapids Trinity Health Grand Rapidsis the West Michigan Renal Transplant Center and provides residents with exposure to a variety of renal failure-related radiological studies.
+The region’s first diagnostic breast center was opened here in 1983, which is the site where residents complete many of their mammography rotations.
+The Lacks Cancer Center at Trinity Health Grand Rapids, is a comprehensive, dedicated cancer hospital.

 Radiology residents are exposed to state-of-the-art equipment, including: